Vikram University Sports Complex

 Vikram University Sports Complex is a multipurpose sports complex located in Ujjain, Madhya Pradesh.
 The stadium managed and owned by Vikram University.

 The stadium has facilities for various sports, including cricket, football, and hockey.
-There are also facilities for indoor sports such as basketball, badminton, gymnastics, handball, volleyball, lawn tennis, table tennis, weight lifting, and Kabbadi.
+There are also facilities for indoor sports such as basketball, badminton, gymnastics, handball, volleyball, lawn tennis, table tennis, weight lifting, and kabaddi.
 The stadium has hosted few non-first-class cricket matches.